 MFW also sells many of the recommended books which might be helpful for those without easy access to a library.
 Interestingly, MFW has been able to keep a few of the core resource books in print by working out agreements with the original publishers for MFW to publish their own editions.
 These often are edited regarding issues such as evolution to make them more appropriate for MFW’s audience.

 Samples of each level are available on the publisher’s website.
 Because of space limitations, my review of their preschool program is only on my website, and I include only a brief summary of the high school courses.

-God's Creation from A to Z: Complete Kindergarten Curriculum
+God's Creation from A to Z: Complete Kindergarten Curriculum (second edition)

 MFW's kindergarten curriculum focuses on beginning reading, math, science, social studies, and Bible appropriate for children who are just ready to begin learning letters and sounds.
 (Expansion ideas are provided for kindergartners who are already reading.)
 Many activities in the book—especially those not targeting beginning number and letter skills—easily adapt for use with younger or older children.

 The new (2017) Second Edition of God’s Creation from A to Z includes a Christmas unit for December with Bible stories and hands-on activities.
 Children also enjoy a new Fruit of the Spirit unit at the end of the year, focusing on character traits (love, joy, peace, etc.) as well as cooking, science, and more.
 Both of these units have new, colorful Student Sheets.

 Charlotte Mason's influence is strong with the incorporation of real books and hands-on learning throughout the program....